Skip to Content

 Created in 2016, Lavender & Black is a high-end, visitor-friendly lavender farm.

-It occupies a stunning property on the north end of the island.
+It occupies a stunning property on the north end of Salt Spring Island.
 As it’s built around existing fir, arbutus and maple trees, it feels natural and fluid in design.

 The lavender is organically grown, and Ben and Awatief (the friendly couple who own the property) distill their essential oils onsite.